ERGO-Code/HiGHS/FEATURES.md

 ## Build changes

-Added code coverage report.
+Added code coverage report

 Replaced command line parsing library with CLI11.
-Removed C++17 reference with cxxopts, which is no longer in HiGHS.
+Removed C++17 reference with cxxopts, which is no longer in HiGHS

 ## Code changes